Loading...

 Then as the traffic lights change green, you might accelerate away and reach speeds of 30 miles per hour, which is the maximum speed on normal roads.

-And if you reach a motorway, you might be able to accelerate again and go at a speed up to 70 miles an hour, the maximum speed on a motorway.
+And if you reach a motorway, you might be able to accelerate again and go at speed up to 70 miles an hour, the maximum speed on a motorway.

-It won't show you the average speed.
+It won't show you the average speed, it'll show you the instantaneous speed.

 Right, we've got a check for you now.

-Is this true or false?
 The instantaneous speed is always the same as the average speed.

 I'd like you to pause the video, make your selection, and then restart.